ScienceIsVeryCool/LLamaManager/README.md

 ### File Not Found Errors
 - Ensure the file was created in a previous step
-- Check that you're using the correct filename with extension
+- Check that you're using the correct filename (no spaces for file inputs)
-- Verify the output directory path
+- Verify the work directory path

+### Input Processing Issues
+- Remember: inputs with spaces = literal text, inputs without spaces = file names
+- If you need a literal filename with spaces, use a symlink or rename the file
+- Check work directory for file existence

 ### Input Count Mismatch
 - Count the {{1}}, {{2}}, etc. placeholders in your action prompt